 The bundling of therapeutic and diagnostic testing services in the PPS rate is not meant to imply that the FQHC shall vend or refer out such ancillary services to other providers merely for the purpose of maximizing reimbursement.

-Services and supplies incidental to a service visit include those services commonly furnished in a physician’s office and ordinarily rendered without charge or are included in the practice’s bill, such as laboratory/pathology services, radiology services, ordinary medications, supplies used in a patient service visit.
-Section 22.1 of this manual has a list of “incident to” services.
+Services and supplies incidental to a service visit include those services commonly furnished in a physician’s office and ordinarily rendered without charge or are included in the practice’s bill, such as laboratory/pathology services, radiology services, ordinary medications, and supplies used in a patient service visit.
+Section 22.1 of this manual chapter has a list of “incident to” services.
 Services provided incidental to a service visit must be furnished by an employee and must be furnished under the direct supervision of an FQHC health care practitioner, meaning the health care practitioner must be immediately available when necessary, even if by telephone.

 NOTE: Professional services performed in the FQHC will be subject to recoupment if billed under a physician/practitioner’s individual Medicaid ID number.